Ledum-OS/Building-an-Education-DAO-using-Celo-Blockchain-from-Scratch.md/README.md

-# Creating an Educational DAO on the Celo Blockchain with Solidity and Hardhat.md
+# Creating an Educational DAO on the Celo Blockchain with Solidity and Hardhat

 ## Introduction
 Blockchain technology has opened up new possibilities for decentralized finance, and smart contracts play a crucial role in making this possible.
 In this tutorial, we will be creating a simple Educational DAO contract on the Celo blockchain using Solidity and the Hardhat development framework.
 This contract will allow contributors to submit educational content to the organization, and rewards them with cryptocurrency for their contributions.